Widbrook Grange in Wiltshire, England

 After acknowledging these emotions in the still silence, I cried a bit (doesn’t it feel so good to release?) and wrote and then walked some more.

-And while it is most easy and natural for me to be extremely light and positive, I am never one to shy away from digging deep within.
+While it is most easy and natural for me to be extremely light and positive, I am never one to shy away from digging deep within.

 I embrace my darkness.